 He and a friend created a series of seven online music shows called Long Island Stage promoting local Long Island artists who were unable to perform (and, thus, make a living) when theaters and other public venues were closed.
 “I did it because I love music, and I wanted to help promote local musicians making original music during Covid,” he says.

 Once the pandemic eased, he thought it was over.
 But the events were so successful, the buzz was to bring it back—only this time, live.
 It began a partnership with McAuliff and The Suffolk Theater in Riverhead.

-Now in its second season, for three Thursday nights starting March 2nd, Long Island Stage presents three different original Long Island acts per night, each playing a 20-minute set.
+Now in its second season, Long Island Stage presents original Long Island acts, each playing a 20-minute set.
 McAuliff dons a bowler hat and acts as emcee for the evening, and his company donates all the camera, production and transmission work through his side hustle, iStudios TV.
 The final recording of the shows is donated to the artists to use to promote their work.

 “It’s a lot of fun.
 We’re trying to promote music on a deeper level.
 If we just replay the old times and don’t do anything for new creators, where does that part of society go?” he says.
 “We need human creativity.
 Long Island is a hotbed for culture.
 This is a way to get our local musicians the respect they deserve.”